SkymouseStudios/skymse-jekyll/_posts/2020-01-14-magnetic-blog-posts.md

 author: John Welch
 title: How To Create Magnetic Blog Topics
 subtitle: 5 Questions and practical examples to help you craft a great blog post.
-description: "It's so attractive, isn't it?
+description: It's so attractive, isn't it?
 The idea of writing that one blog which just resonates.
 We all dream of getting that notification.
-The one that tells us we just got 30,000 hits in 24 hours."
+The one that tells us we just got 30,000 hits in 24 hours.
 permalink: "/how-to-create-magnetic-blog-topics/"
 img: "/library/images/blog/blog-illustrations_ep009-magnetic-blog-posts.png"
-ttr: 8
+ttr: "8"

 ---
 ## That's What I'm Talking About

 Everybody wants to know how to write that perfect blog post.
 They want their post to "go viral."